andreaintech/Book-Notes-React-Native-for-Mobile-Development/README.md

 A library like jQuery is a good example of this.
 As your files grow, it becomes difficult to manage and test your code.

 **React components solve this problem very well.
 It lets you create JavaScript objects using HTML syntax.
 Components serve two purposes: templates and display logic.
 Therefore, markup and code are tied together intimately. **

+Display logic often is quite complex and to express it using template languages does become difficult.
+The best way to solve this problem is to generate HTML and components from JavaScript itself.
+React JSX solves these problems with its HTML- type syntax by creating React tree nodes.